deeplearning-wisc/dice/readme.md

 For Textures, we use the entire dataset, which can be downloaded from their [original website](https://www.robots.ox.ac.uk/~vgg/data/dtd/).

-Please put all downloaded OOD datasets into `./datasets/ood_data/`.
+Please put all downloaded OOD datasets into `./datasets/`.

+#### Pre-trained model

+Please download [Bit-S-R101x1](https://drive.google.com/file/d/1hrM3h6HL-BE6PtXJmmc1H6RWe7oakNZo/view?usp=sharing) and place in the `checkpoints` folder.

 ### 2. Dataset Preparation for CIFAR Experiment